thaliproject/Thali_CordovaPlugin/doc/api/connectivity.md

 ### `StopBroadcasting(callback)`

 This method stops broadcasting of its availability.
+If this method is called before `StartBroadcasting`, this will result in an error.

 #### Arguments: